Mark O'Hara left jail without handcuffs Wednesday, two years after he went to prison and one week since an appeals court ordered him a new trial.

 Events leading up to his release also seem to point in his favor.

-Col. David Parrish, who runs the county's jails, said State Attorney Mark Ober called him late Monday afternoon with an urgent request.
+Col. David Parrish, who runs the county's jails, said State Attorney Mark Ober called him Monday with an urgent request.
 He wanted O'Hara brought back to Hillsborough from the Cross City Correctional Institution as soon as possible.